jhildenbiddle/css-vars-ponyfill/docs/index.md

   1. **hasNativeSupport**: A `boolean` indicating if the current browser provides [native support](https://caniuse.com/#feat=css-variables) for CSS custom properties
   1. **benchmark**: A `number` representing to the ponyfill execution time in milliseconds

-Callback after changes have been applied in modern and legacy browsers.
+Callback in modern and legacy browsers after the ponyfill has finished all tasks.

 **Example**